How to Cut Lavender Bundles Like a Pro!

 Step One: Inspect your lavender plant before you cut

 The first thing we like to do is take a look at each plant before we begin to cut.
 This gives us a rough idea of how many bundles we are going to cut.
 It’s also a great time to analyze the health of your plants.
 We inspect the wood at the base and stem looking for rotted old wood that should be removed.
 Don’t worry too much if you’re pulling a lot of wood off a plant.
-In 99% cases by getting rid of the old, loose wood your plant will grow back stronger.
+In 99% of cases by getting rid of the old, loose wood your plant will grow back stronger.

 It’s no different than pruning back a Rose or even a Peony in the fall.
 It should be mentioned that you aren’t going to get many bundles from new plants.
-In fact it can take upwards of 5 years for some varieties of lavender plants to reach an age of maturity to properly harvest.
-You should still cut back your new plants especially if they are 2 years or older.
+In fact, it can take upwards of 5 years for some varieties of lavender plants to reach an age of maturity to properly harvest.
+You should still cut back new plants especially if they are 2 years or older.
 Cutting promotes more growth, so don’t worry about it never flowering again!

 Step Two: Gathering your bundle

 Once you’ve inspected your lavender plant.
 Gather up a bunch by using your index finger and thumb as a guide for size.
 The lavender will naturally section into a bundle when you start to grab at the stems.
 It becomes very clear to see where your cut should be made at this point.
-Another way we describe this stage is making lavender ponytails!
+Another way we describe this stage is by making lavender ponytails!
 Just like you would gather up hair for a ponytail you do the same when gathering lavender stems.

 Pictured: A Phenomenal lavender ponytail ready to cut